Pandocomatic

 template specifies the metadata

-template to also set the author automatically, you can change its extends
+also set the author automatically, you can change its

 property to: